chrisolley/strava_training_summary/README.md

 ## Strava Training Summary Generator

-This repo contains a simple CLI to generate training summaries from Strava that can be installed as a Python package.
+This repo contains a simple CLI that wraps the Strava API to generate training summaries, that can be installed as a Python package.
+The summaries are generated in a weekly format, using information from activities descriptions and mileage.

 ### Requirements